-Trump impeachment drive takes hit as bombshell-free Mueller hearing rehashes report
+Trump impeachment drive takes hit as bombshell-free Mueller hearings rehash report

 Mueller replied: “I think I heard you mention at least one.”

-“Impeachment, correct?” the pressed.
+“Impeachment, correct?” she pressed.

 “I’m not going to comment,” he said